 - A hands-on, easy-to-read guide that gives you practical tips on hosting, project management, working with specialists and communities, and finding experts

 Book DetailsLanguage : English

 Paperback : 340 pages [ 235mm x 191mm ]

 Author(s) : Nirav Mehta

-Topics and Technologies : All Books, Beginner's Guides, Content Management (CMS), Open Source
+Topics and Technologies : All Books, CMS and eCommerce, Beginner's Guides, Content Management (CMS), Open Source

 Table of Contents